Raulitoflying/CS5520-Cafeteria/README.md

 3. **Coffee Exploration**: Browse through various coffee types and add them to the cart.
 4. **Cart Management**: Add, remove, and adjust quantities of items in the cart, with a total price calculation.
 5. **Journal**: Maintain a journal of coffee experiences with the option to add images and detailed notes.
-6. **Notification**: Implemented by Xi Xi, users now receive push notifications for order updates, reminders for journal entries, and promotions.
-7. **Location Use**: Implemented by YiXiang Zhou, location services were added to allow users to log coffee experiences with geographic data.
-8. **Payment Integration**: YiXiang Zhou added a payment feature to facilitate checkout and order completion.
+6. **Camera**: Take photos directly within the app or choose from gallery for profile pictures and journal entries.
+7. **Location**: Manage delivery addresses with Google Places integration and interactive map selection.
+8. **Payment Management**: Add and manage multiple payment methods securely.
+9. **Help & Support**: Access FAQ section, submit support tickets, and contact customer service.
+10. **CoffeeDetail**: Created by Xi Xi, this component displays detailed information about a selected coffee, including its description, ingredients, and the option to add it to the cart or mark it as a favorite.
+11. **Favourite**: Created by Xi Xi, this component allows users to view and manage their favorite coffees, with the ability to navigate to detailed views of each coffee.
-9. **About Us Page**: Created by YiXiang Zhou, this page provides app and team information.
+12. **CoffeeSocialInteraction**: Created by YiXiang Zhou, this component provides a platform for users to interact with a virtual coffee expert, ask questions, and receive daily coffee tips and fun facts.

 ## File Structure and Key Components
 - **Signup.js**: Handles user sign-up, form validation, and navigation to the login screen if the user already has an account.